Lexpeartha/portfolio/content/projects/pixpuzz.md

 ## Description & details

-Game was made with [Godot]{.highlight} and [C#]{.highlight}, and published on Itch.io.
-It's a simple puzzle game I used as an opportunity to dive into Godot Engine and design some puzzles.
-Every sprite was created in [Aseprite]{.highlight}.
+This learning project was built with [Godot]{.highlight} and [C#]{.highlight}, and published on Itch.io.
+As my first complete game project, it served as an opportunity to dive into Godot Engine, practice OOP principles, design engaging puzzles and game mechanics.
+Every sprite was hand-crafted in [Aseprite]{.highlight}.

 Game is partially inspired by puzzles from games such as `'Portal 2'`, `'The Witness'` and `'Baba Is You'`.

-It was really fun working on the project, especially when I got the hang of how Godot works with C#.
-Using inheritance and interfaces to create reusable scripts was surprisingly effective and fun for a game.
-For example, to illustrate a principle, I had the following code in my top level class `Level.cs` (following code is simplified by a notch):
+Working on this project was an exciting learning experience, especially discovering how Godot works with C#.
+Using inheritance and interfaces to create reusable scripts proved surprisingly effective for game development.
+For example, I implemented the [Template Method pattern]{.highlight} in my base level system, design pattern where a base class defines the structure while subclasses customize specific steps.
+Here's a simplified version from `Level.cs`:

 ```csharp
 using Godot;